 Though the amount saved is still greater for the higher income group, perhaps the impact will be felt more for the middle-income earners due to the higher percentage of savings.

-Whatever it is, tax cut is better for the taxpayers, but in a nutshell, it will not help the lower-income group with coping with GST, as most of them are not taxed on their income in the first place.
-Perhaps BR1M will help cushion some of that rising cost.
+Any tax cut is better for the taxpayers, but it will not help the lower-income group to cope with the rising cost of living, as most of them are not taxed on their income in the first place.

 Want to find out how much savings you will make with the new tax rates?
 Use the Malaysia income tax calculator and plan for your income tax filing in advance!